CareDailyAI/botlab/README.md

 ## Documentation

-Each Lesson contains a bot with documentation.
-Open the bot.py and runtime.json files for step-by-step instructions to learn how to create your own bot micro-services on top of Internet-connected products.
+Each Lesson contains documentation.
+Open each lesson to review the documentation, and then drill down into the individual microservices inside the intelligence directories.

 ## Connecting products

-Explore this store of already-connected devices and sensors: http://presencepro.com/store.
+Explore this store of already-connected devices and sensors from one of our partners:

+* MyPlace by Florida Power and Light Energy Services : http://myplace.com
+* Home HQ by Origin Energy : http://originhomehq.com.au
+* Presence by People Power : http://presencepro.com/store.

-Or connect your own at http://presto.peoplepowerco.com.
+Or connect your own smart home and IoT devices at http://presto.peoplepowerco.com.